-The corporate responsibility of the Accor Group, its hotels, its employees and its collective efforts to fight economic and social exclusion is expressed through the Solidarity Accor endowment fund.
-Solidarity Accor aims to fight against the economic and social exclusion of disadvantaged people through vocational activities, by supporting projects together with local organisations and NGOs.
-It centres around two focus areas:
+The corporate responsibility of the Accor Group, its hotels, its employees is expressed through the Accor Solidarity endowment fund.
+Accor Solidarity aims to fight against the economic and social exclusion of disadvantaged people through vocational activities, by supporting projects together with local organisations and NGOs.